watbulb/FireHawk/Home.md

  - Install includes fake-hwclock to save time on shutdown and bootup
  - Install includes NTP to keep time
  - Many locations including /tmp are mounted as tmpfs to improve speed
- - No clutter and bloatware included, you only get the bare essential packages.
-Comparison can be seen here
+ - No clutter and bloatware included, you only get the bare essential packages
  - Option to install root to USB drive instead of a SD Card
  - 512MB swap file

+ ### To be added
+ - NEON + VFP4 Optimized OpenCV

 ## Requirements